Biggo03/RISC-V-Pipelined/Documentation/RISC-V Pipelined Development Log.md

 ## #5 Handeling Complexity of Branch Prediction Changes (January 31st):
 This has been a challenge throughout the implementation of the branch prediction system.
 The numerous new signals, and changes to the microarchitecture were difficult to manage, especially when changes had to be made after signals and modules were already integrated into both the documentation and the microarchitecture.
 When I initially encapsulated the branching logic within the control unit, I saw that the complexity of the control unit was getting out of control, which led me to create the Branch Processing Unit.
 This change helped with signal management, and increased modularity of the design, both of which helped in restraining the complexity of the design.
 Handling the complexity of the design remained a major challenge and required careful signal management and modularity.

+## #6 Integrating L1 Instruction Cache (March 28th):
+Integrating the L1 instruction cache into the pipeline proved to be a significant challenge, primarily due to its interaction with the branch prediction mechanism.
+The initial problem came from the realization that branch mispredictions combined with cache misses introduced two major issues:
+1. A minimum 9-cycle delay could occur while fetching an instruction that would ultimately be flushed, wasting time and stalling the pipeline.
+2. The cache could evict a more useful block in favor of an instruction on the wrong path, polluting the cache state and reducing long-term efficiency.

+Both issues posed serious threats to pipeline performance and correctness.

+The first attempted solution was to simply deactivate cache reads and replacements whenever a misprediction was detected in the execution stage.
+However, this approach introduced an unacceptable 5.706 ns increase to the critical path, significantly impacting timing closure.

+As a result, a new solution was implemented: a lightweight FSM, paired with a combinational control signal, was introduced to manage replacement and LRU updates during speculative fetches.
+This new approach introduces a one-cycle delay for correctly predicted branches that result in a cache miss, and a two-cycle delay for mispredicted branches with a cache miss.

+Despite the added control logic, the solution requires minimal additional area and successfully addresses the core challenges posed by speculative fetch and replacement logic.
+More details on this solution can be found in the **Solving Synthesis Issues** subsection of the **L1 Instruction Cache Integration** section.

 # **Changelog**